 The Calhoun County Animal Center promotes owner accountability and puts the needs of animals over public demand.
 Every adoptable animal deserves a home capable of caring for them properly.
 The Owner Accountability Initiative (OAI) was developed to prepare owners and promote responsibility within the community.
 Be sure to look into the documents linked to the right for more in-depth information.
 Training makes it easier for both you and your pet to communicate.

 Dogs should have a set feeding schedule to ensure healthy weight and nutrient intake.
 Free feeding may lead to obesity and health problems associated with excessive weight including hip dysplasia, congestive heart failure, overheating, and more.
 Dogs will often be defensive of their food around a new dog.
 Prevent this by feeding them in separate rooms where they cannot see one another.

-Cats can be free fed however if they tend to over-eat or eat too quickly, owners should switch them to a feeding schedule or buy a bowl that limits how much or how fast they can eat at one time.
+Cats can often be free fed; however, if they tend to over-eat or eat too quickly, owners should switch them to a feeding schedule or buy a bowl that limits how much or how fast they can eat at one time.
 Owners should also take into account how many cats they have and make food available accordingly.

 Sudden changes in food brands can cause diarrhea in pets, if changing brands be sure to slowly wean them into the new food over the course of a week using both the old and new food mixed together.

 Make sure water is always available to your pets, be sure to clean and refill their bowl as needed.
 Excessive water drinking can mean a dehydrated pet, and a lack of water intake could mean more serious health issues.
 The same allowances should be made for outdoor pets, though refills should be more frequent.